Katsu Kaishū: Later years

 Katsu relocated to Shizuoka after the new Imperial government took control of the shogun's former capital, which was renamed Tokyo ("Eastern Capital").
 He returned briefly to government service as Vice Minister of the Imperial Japanese Navy in 1872, followed by first Minister of the Navy from 1873 until 1878.
-As Katsu Yasuyoshi, he was the most prominent of the former Tokugawa retainers who found employment within the new Meiji government, and was sangi (参議) between 1869 and 1885 who did not come from one of the four paramount domains.
+As Katsu Yasuyoshi, he was among the most prominent of the former Tokugawa retainers who found employment within the new Meiji government, and was sangi (参議) between 1869 and 1885.
 Although his influence within the navy was minimal, as the Navy was largely dominated by a core of Satsuma officers, Katsu served in a senior advisory capacity on national policy.
 During the next two decades, Katsu served on the Privy Council and wrote extensively on naval issues.

 He also made efforts to restore the honor of Tokugawa Yoshinobu and Saigō Takamori.

 In 1887, he was elevated to the title of hakushaku (count) in the kazoku peerage system.
 Katsu recorded his memoirs in the book Hikawa Seiwa.

 Death

 In 1891, through a connection of Tsuda Sen, the father of Tsuda Ume, Katsu Yasuyoshi purchased a plot of land at Senzoku-ike kôen (洗足池, Senzoku Pond), and built his retirement home there.
 Following his death in 1899, he was buried with his wife Tami near the site of their home, on the shores of Senzoku Pond, in what is today Senzoku-ike kôen (洗足池公園, Senzoku Pond Public Park) in Tokyo.
+The Katsu Kaishu Memorial Museum can also be found near the park.